kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/ELF_files.md

 ### Implementing User Processes
 - The ELF header contains a field called "entry_point".
 This is a virtual address that indicates the first appropriate instruction for the whole executable.
-THis is where the Program counter should point to at the beginning.
+This is where the Program counter should point to at the beginning.
 The Entry_point is where the _start fuction is found.
 - The Design of a very simple userprogram is as follows :  _start calls main and when main retuns it calls the exit system call.
 It is up to us to code the exit system call.
 The RISCV hardware can only take us as far us providing the RISCV System call Convention.
 We place the exit syscall ID_code in the a7 register... and hopefully we should have defined the exit call function in the kernel code(in some fancy table or Match statement).
 - The exit system call removes the process from the schedule list and then it frees all of the resources related to the ending process